idugalic/digital-restaurant/README.md

 For example, our [Customer component](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-customer) classes are placed in one `com.drestaurant.customer.domain` package, with all classes marked as 'internal'.
 Public classes are placed in `com.drestaurant.customer.domain.api` and they are forming an API for this component.
 This API consist of [commands](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-customer/src/main/kotlin/com/drestaurant/customer/domain/api) and [events](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-common/src/main/kotlin/com/drestaurant/customer/domain/api) only.

-## Application/s
+## Application/s layer

-*This is a thin layer which coordinates the application activity.
+This is a thin layer which coordinates the application activity.
 It does not contain business logic.
-It does not hold the state of the business objects*
+It does not hold the state of the business objects

 We have created more 'web' applications (standalone Spring Boot applications) to demonstrate the use of different architectural styles, API designs and deployment strategies by utilizing components from the domain layer in different way: